Prostitution in the United States: 21st century

 Ted Haggard, former leader of the National Association of Evangelicals, resigned in 2006 after he was accused of soliciting homosexual sex and methamphetamine.

 Randall L. Tobias, former Director of U.S. Foreign Assistance and U.S. Agency for International Development Administrator, resigned in 2007 after being accused of patronizing a Washington escort service.

 In 2007, U.S. Senator from Louisiana David Vitter acknowledged past transgressions after his name was listed as a client of "D.C.
 Madam" Deborah Jeane Palfrey's prostitution service in Washington.

 Eliot Spitzer resigned as governor of New York in 2008 amid threats of impeachment after news reports alleged he was a client of an international prostitution ring.

 In 2009, Rhode Island signed a bill into law making prostitution a misdemeanor.
-Prior to this law, between 1980 and 2009, Rhode Island was the only U.S. state where prostitution was decriminalized, as long as it was done indoors.
+Prior to the passage of this law, between 1980 and 2009, Rhode Island had been the only U.S. state where prostitution was decriminalized, (though this was limited to prostitution conducted indoors).
 (See Prostitution in Rhode Island).

-In 2014, due to the stagnant economy in Puerto Rico, the government considered legalizing prostitution.
-In 2018, economist Robin Hanson suggested that the legalization of prostitution may solve the problem of inceldom, ideology responsible for numerous outbreaks of violence and mass killings throughout the United States.
+In 2014, due Puerto Rico's stagnant economy, the government there considered legalizing prostitution.
+In 2018, economist Robin Hanson suggested that the legalization of prostitution might solve the problem of inceldom, an ideology responsible for numerous outbreaks of violence and mass killings throughout the United States.

 On April 11, 2018, the United States Congress passed the Stop Enabling Sex Traffickers Act, commonly known as FOSTA-SESTA, which imposed severe penalties on online platforms that facilitated illicit sex work.
-The effectiveness of the bill has come into question as it has purportedly endangered sex workers and has been ineffective in catching and stopping sex traffickers.
-Prior to the Act being signed, the Department of Justice seized the website Backpage and charged its founders with money laundering and promotion of prostitution, contributing to major destabilization in the lives of people who trade sex.
+The effectiveness of the bill has come into question as it has purportedly endangered sex workers and has been ineffective in stopping sex traffickers.
+Prior to the Act's going into effect, the Department of Justice seized the website Backpage and charged its founders with money laundering and promotion of prostitution, contributing to major destabilization in the lives of people who trade sex.

-On June 16, 2021, Texas governor Greg Abbott signed HB1540, a law which makes paying for sex in the state of Texas a state jail felony punishable up to two years in prison for a first-time offense, in addition to enhanced penalties for recruitment from child care or treatment facilities.
+On June 16, 2021, Texas governor Greg Abbott signed HB1540, a law that makes paying for sex in the state of Texas a felony punishable by up to two years in prison for a first-time offense, with enhanced penalties for recruitment from child care or treatment facilities.
 Texas is the first state in the United States to make the buying of sex a felony.
-This law represents a shift from the traditional approach, targeting buyers of sexual services rather than sellers.
+This law represents a shift from the traditional approach, as it targets buyers of sexual services instead of sellers.
 State representative Senfronia Thompson (D-Houston), the author of the bill, said "We know the demand is the driving force behind human sex trafficking.
 If we can curb or stamp out the demand end of it, then we can save the lives of numerous persons."
 The law went into effect on September 1, 2021.